zzyzek/sandbox/rng/Notes.md

 would exclude $(p,q)$ if the outer square is $3c$ radius ($6c$ on a side total).

-That is, the worst case happens when $q _ 2$ is directly above $p$ (in radial region $R _ 2$), and when $q _ 8$ diagonal down from $p$, making regions above the $q _ 2$ horizontal line and to the right of the diganal line of perpendicular to $q _ 8$ regions where
+That is, the worst case happens when $q _ 2$ is directly above $p$ (in radial region $R _ 2$), and when $q _ 8$ diagonal down from $p$, making regions above the $q _ 2$ horizontal line and to the right of the diagonal line of perpendicular to $q _ 8$ regions where
 $q$ would imply $\theta _ 2$ and $\theta _ 8$ to be greater than $\frac{\pi}{2}$.
 In this case, it means either $q _ 2$ or $q _ 8$ is in the lune of $(p,q)$, excluding $(p,q)$ from the $RNG$.